1Password/load-secrets-action/README.md

 > [!NOTE]
 > Workload Identity is in **private beta**.
 It's available to invited participants only.
 [Contact 1Password](https://developer.1password.com/joinslack) if you're interested in joining the beta.

-Instead of a Service Account token or Connect credentials, you can authenticate using Workload Identity, which exchanges your GitHub Actions OIDC token for short-lived 1Password access — no long-lived secret to store.
-To use it, set all three of the following environment variables (and do not set `OP_SERVICE_ACCOUNT_TOKEN` or the Connect variables):
+Instead of a Service Account token or Connect credentials, you can authenticate using Workload Identity, which exchanges your GitHub Actions OIDC token for short-lived 1Password access.
+To use it, set all three of the following environment variables (and do not set the Service Account token or the Connect variables):

 ```yml
 on: push